 At Melton Primary School we have a range of Governors consisting of teachers, parents of children at our school and other interested parties, each sharing the goal of making the school the best it can be.

 Co-opted Governor.
-Chair of Standards and Achievements Group.
-SEND Governor
+Co Vice Chair and SEND Governor.
+Subject: Maths

 I have been on the governing body for 4 years, starting out as a parent governor.
-I currently have two children at Melton and a third who will be joining in the not too distant future.
+I currently have three children at Melton.

 Currently, Melton is on an exciting journey, evolving into the best school it can be.
 As lead of the curriculum committee, I closely monitor that all children are receiving high-quality teaching which allows them to achieve their full potential.
 As maths lead and Pupil Premium governor, I strive to ensure quality for all and push for support and challenge for the pupils.